 Just one hour of exercise per week can help reduce the risk of depression putting a damper on your Christmas.
 Get outside and get moving – the endorphins, the sunshine and being active all play a critical role in our state of mind.

 If you are feeling that you need extra support during the holidays, the counselors at Waters Edge are well-equipped to help.
 We understand this can be a really hard time, and especially this year, things can get tough.
-Give us a call, or send us an email.
+Give us a call, or email us at [email protected].
 We are here for you.